 Besides the reformulation cost, the Dossier Submitter also estimated the raw material cost of replacing microplastics for some sectors (cosmetics, detergents) based on use volumes, price data on microplastics and the estimated increased price (price premium) of alternatives.
 Based on this assessment raw material costs are generally much lower than reformulation costs.
 SEAC agrees with this conclusion.

 SEAC notes that the assumptions made in the assessment of raw material costs partly diverge between the different sectors.
-For example, no material costs are estimated for the agriculture/horticulture product groups, the baseline price assumed for microplastics for detergents and cosmetics is respectively €1 100 and €1 300/tonne, with assumptions for both sectors of 50% price difference with the alternatives as per information from industry.
-It would have been desirable for the Dossier Submitter to provide further justification of the approach for different sectors.
-However, it is unlikely that raw material costs would change the overall order of magnitude of the costs of the proposed restriction.
+For example, no incremental material costs are estimated for the agriculture/horticulture product groups, whereas for detergents and cosmetics 50% price increase was assumed for alternatives as per information from industry.
+It would have been desirable if the Dossier Submitter had provided further justification of the different approaches to address raw material costs for the different sectors.
+However, given that reformulation costs are the main economic impact to be expected it is unlikely that raw material costs would change the overall order of magnitude of the costs of the proposed restriction.

 Loss in product performance